marcorossi5/mg5_exam/day2/ex4/README.md

 <img src="pt_NLO.png" alt="pt LO+PS" width=70%/>
 </div>

-The distribution is peaked on zero (collinear divergence?).
+The distribution is peaked at zero due to a collinear divergence.
+Attaching the parton shower to the NLO fixed order computation and taking care of the ME+PS matching to avoid double counting, it could be possible to obtain a distribution resummed to all orders in the coupling costant.